morvencao/multicluster-mesh-addon/README.md

     NAMESPACE   NAME          CLUSTER   VERSION   PROVIDER                 PEERS   AGE eks1        eks1-istio    eks1      1.13.2    Upstream Istio                   13s
     eks2        eks2-istio    eks2      1.13.2    Upstream Istio                   13s
-    ocp1        ocp1-ossm     ocp1      v2.1      Openshift Service Mesh           57s
-    ocp2        ocp2-ossm     ocp2      v2.1      Openshift Service Mesh           57s
     ```

 4. Mesh Federation:

-    To federate the Openshift Service Mesh in Openshift managed clusters, create a `meshfederation` resource in hub cluster by specifying the peers of Openshift Service Mesh and trustType of `Limited`.
-For example, federate `ocp1-ossm` and `ocp2-ossm` created in last step by creating a `meshfederation` resource with the following command:

-    ```bash
-    cat << EOF | oc apply -f -
-    apiVersion: mesh.open-cluster-management.io/v1alpha1
-    kind: MeshFederation
-    metadata:
-      name: ossm-federation
-      namespace: open-cluster-management
-    spec:
-      meshPeers:
-      - peers:
-        - name: ocp1-ossm
-          cluster: ocp1
-        - name: ocp2-ossm
-          cluster: ocp2
-      trustConfig:
-        trustType: Limited
-    EOF
-    ```

-    To federate the istio service meshes in *KS managed clusters, create a `meshfederation` resource in hub cluster by specifying the peers of istio mesh and and trustType of `Complete`.
+    To federate the istio service meshes in managed clusters, create a `meshfederation` resource in hub cluster by specifying the peers of istio mesh and and trustType of `Complete`.
 For example, federate `eks1-istio` and `eks1-istio` created in last step by creating a `meshfederation` resource with the following command:

     ```bash
     cat << EOF | oc apply -f -